aws-samples/amazon-ec2-auto-scaling-group-examples/tools/launch-configuration-inventory/README.md

 ```
 curl -O "https://raw.githubusercontent.com/horsfieldsa/amazon-ec2-auto-scaling-group-examples/launch-configuration-inventory/tools/launch-configuration-inventory/inventory.py"
 ```
 3. Execute the script with the following arguments.
 See the examples below for some suggestions.
-For a CloudShell environment you should use the -r argument to specific a ROLE to assume, ie: `python3 inventory.py -r arn:aws:iam::[ACCOUNT_ID]:role/[ROLE_NAME]`
+For a CloudShell environment you should use the -r ROLE_ARN argument to specific a role to assume, ie: `python3 inventory.py -r arn:aws:iam::[ACCOUNT_ID]:role/[ROLE_NAME]` as the script currently does not support CloudShell's inherited credentials.

 ```
 usage: inventory.py [-h] [-f FILE] [-o] [-p PROFILE] [-or ORG_ROLE_NAME] [-r ROLE_ARN]